 - My meetings had no objective.

-- I would hold meetings because I would want the customer to feel that I was doing work, which I actually was.
+- I would hold meetings because I would want the customer to feel that I was doing the work, which I actually was.

 - I used a ton of technical lingo in meetings when dealing with old school business executives who barely knew how to use a computer.